MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • You’ve already had children and are not planning on getting pregnant in the future

-Ideally you will have a BMI below 30, but some patients between a BMI or 30-35 may be acceptable.
-Please aim to be near your ideal weight before surgery as having extra weight increases risks of surgical complications.
+Ideally, you will have a BMI below 30, but some patients with a BMI between 30 and 35 may be acceptable.
+Please aim to be near your ideal weight before surgery, as having extra weight increases the risks of surgical complications.

-All in all, a 360 abdominoplasty is an option for extreme weight loss patients who want to shape and contour their entire midsection.
+Overall, a 360 Abdominoplasty is an option for extreme weight loss patients who want to shape and contour their entire midsection.

 About Belt Lipectomy Surgery

 • First, your surgeon will make an incision low in your belly just above your pubic area.
-The incision will extend all the way to the back where your butt and lower back come together (like a belt)
+The incision will extend to the back where your butt and lower back come together (like a belt)

 • Then, the skin and fat layers are separated from the underlying muscle layer.
 Excess fat and skin flaps are cut and removed